Concurrent Planning: Providing Permanent Placements at the Earliest Opportunity

 8. Suitability of Concurrent Planning for Children and their Families

 Whilst the concurrent planning model has many advantages it will not be the right option for all children.
 Concurrent planning has generally been used in cases where there is a higher likelihood of adoption as opposed to rehabilitation and whereby there has been significant historical social work involvement.
-These are children aged 0-24 months who have been identified at an early stage to be at high risk of Significant Harm and for whom the pre- birth assessment of multiple risk factors such as parental mental health concerns, substance misuse and/or Domestic Violence and Abuse suggests that there is a high probability that return to birth family or extended family will not be possible.
+These are children aged 0-24 months who have been identified at an early stage to be at high risk of Significant Harm and for whom the pre- birth assessment of multiple risk factors such as parental mental health concerns, substance misuse and/or Domestic Abuse suggests that there is a high probability that return to birth family or extended family will not be possible.
 In many instances the birth family will have had other children placed for adoption.

 9. Working with Birth Families